Baseball plans game at Field of Dreams, but will they come?

 “James Earl Jones says in the movie that baseball is constant and this is an unchanging part of our childhood,” said Jeremiah Bronson, who intends to return if the MLB game is held, regardless of if he can get a ticket.
 “This is going to be here after we’re gone.
 This is going to be here for our kids to bring their kids to.”

-For Go the Distance Baseball, the company that now owns the Field of Dream site and plans to build a complex of youth baseball and softball fields, the talk of playing a game began five years ago.
+For Go the Distance Baseball, the company that now owns the Field of Dreams site and plans to build a complex of youth baseball and softball fields, the talk of playing a game began five years ago.
 Now, after an excruciating waiting game through the spring, a decision will have to come soon as the planned gameday approaches.

 “These are uncharted waters for everybody,” said Roman Weinberg, the company’s director of operations.
 “We’re all in this together and we understand that.
 We understand the best choice for Major League Baseball in 2020 comes first.”